adishjustine/RoboArm/README.md

-A UI to operate our Robotic Arm IOT Project
+An UI to operate our Robotic Arm IOT Project